 Plan for a Warm Return

 Astrology and Astronomy are popular in dark places where the night sky shines so bright.
 Peaks of Otter is one of those places.
-Be sure to watch for the 2019 “The Peaks Under the Stars” events and plan your visit accordingly.
+Check the Peaks of Otter lodge website for stargazing related events and activities.

 The Johnson Farm is an interpretive 1930s farm with demonstrations during the warmer months of May through September.
 Try your hand at tending the garden this spring!